NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

    gdalinfo -proj4 ref.tif

 and looking for the value of the ``PROJ.4`` field.

+It is worth experimenting repeating this experiment at sub2 and sub8, and examine visually the obtained hillshaded DEMs overlaid on top of the reference DEM and see which agree with the reference the most (even though the SfS DEM and the reference DEM can be quite different, it is possible to notice subtle shifts upon careful inspection).

 It is very recommended to redo the whole process using this improved alignment.
 First, the alignment transform must be applied to the